sanikajkulkarni/Patterns-Behind-Workplace-Injury-Events-An-OSHA-Data-Study/README.md

 - Amp Bool inclusion validated with a model importance of 0.1446 (similar to General Part of Body in Top 3)

 **Impact:**
 - The analysis identified injury source and nature as the strongest predictors of injury event type, with the goal of helping safety programs target high-risk combinations like machinery-related contact injuries.
-This model could enable occupational safety professionals to allocate prevention resources more strategically across industries, using data-driven insights to anticipate and address the injury patterns most likely to occur in specific workplace settings.
+This model could enable occupational safety professionals to allocate prevention resources more strategically by anticipating the injury patterns most likely to occur in specific work contexts.

 ## Skills Demonstrated